ShivanshKasaudhan/CPU-Scheduler/README.md

 ![Algorithm Selection](images/Algo_Select.png)
 *Figure 2: The Algorithm Selection*

 * Now the user is free to input any number of processes.
-User is expected to fill input parameters depending on the algorithm selected as following:
+The user is expected to fill in input parameters depending on the algorithm selected as follows:

-    1. Process IDs : separated by spaces, e.g. 1 2 3 4 5
+    1. Process IDs: separated by spaces, e.g. 1 2 3 4 5
-    2. Burst Times : Burst Time of corresponding process, each of them separated by space.
+    2. Burst Times: Burst times of corresponding process, each of them separated by space.
 It cannot be equal to zero.
-    3. Arrival Times : Arrival Time of corresponding processes, each of them separated by space.
+    3. Arrival Times: Arrival Times of corresponding processes, each of them separated by space.
-    4. Priority : Priority Value of corresponding processes, each of them separated by space.
+    4. Priority: Priority Value of corresponding processes, each of them separated by space.
-    5. Time Quantum : It should be a single positive integer.
+    5. Time Quantum: It should be a single positive integer.

 > [!NOTE]
-> There should be a valid arrival time,burst time, and priority value for each process ID.
+> There should be a valid arrival time, burst time, and priority value for each process ID.

-* After entering each input field correctly, click oon Run Scheduler Button.
-An Output table will be displayed showing Arrival Time, Burst Time, Completion Time, Turnaround Time and Waiting Time corresponding to each process.
+* After entering each input field correctly, click on the Run Scheduler Button.
+An Output table will be displayed showing Arrival Time, Burst Time, Completion Time, Turnaround Time, and Waiting Time corresponding to each process.
 * The Average Turnaround Time and Average Waiting Time will be displayed at the bottom of their respective columns.